frankunati/frankunati/README.md

 - 👋 Hi, I’m @frankunati
 - 👀 I’m interested in automation and machine learning
 - 🌱 I’m currently learning python and C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any AI based-projects
-- 📫 How to reach me ...

 <!---
 frankunati/frankunati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.